 Credit: 0.5 QR

 This course offers a description of the nervous system's structure and function in terms of molecular processes.
 Topics are developed through lectures, discussions and student presentations.
 The course begins with a brief introduction to general and organic chemistry, then continues with the following topics: neurocellular anatomy and the biochemistry of cell neurotransmitters and receptors, and the biochemistry of psychoactive drugs and neurological disorders.
 This course is a required core course for the Neuroscience Concentration.
 No prerequisite.
-Offered annually.

 Credit: 0.5 QR

 This course offers an introduction to the chemical basis of environmental issues and the environmental consequences of modern technology, with particular emphasis on air and water pollution.
 Topics include fossil fuels, nuclear power and solar energy, ozone depletion and the greenhouse effect, pollution and toxicology of heavy metals and pesticides, and environmental impact statements.
 These topics will be developed through lectures, discussions and class demonstrations.
 This course is a required core course for the Environmental Studies Concentration.
 No prerequisite.
-Offered every two years.

 Credit: 0.5 QR

 This course provides a thorough introduction to the fundamental concepts, theories, and methodologies of chemistry.
 Topics may include stoichiometry, theories of molecular structure and bonding, the periodic table, acid-base chemistry, chemical equilibria, and thermodynamics.
 This course provides a basis for the further study of chemistry.
 The format is lecture and discussion.
-Offered every fall semester.

 Credit: 0.5 QR